 Shipping information you would probably like to know.
 One to three $3.00 or $6.00 packet sizes a shipping fee of $4.00 will be added.
 Four packets of beans or more shipping is free.
 Outside the U.S.A. the cost of postage will be added to your total for beans.

 $6.00 packet sizes are 50 seeds (somtimes more) for Bush and semi-runner varieties and 35 seeds (sometimes more) for pole varieties.
 Large seeded beans do contain less seed numbers in a packet.
 If the packet size does not appear under the varieties name the packet will automatically be a $6.00 size.
 For $3.00 packet sizes the amount of seed in the packet is under the photo of the variety.
 It varies with the size of seed.

 Something to consider about the beans you see on these pages.
 They are rare beans.
 You will hardly find them in the seed catalogs of major seed companies.
 Sometimes found only in small numbers on very small heritage seed companies that are often found only by happen chance on the internet.
 Their seed is not available by the pound.
 Their lives hang on by mere grams and ounces.
 They are the survivors of the great loss of varieties that has occurred from the late 19th century to the present.
 When 95% of what was once available disappeared, and took it's genetic code with it.

 I do not do volume discounts.
-My seed samples are very generous, and not expensive for as rare as these varieties are.
-The funds I receive nearly covers my costs of growing and harvesting them.
+My seed samples are fairly generous, and not expensive for as rare as these varieties are.
+The funds I receive covers but some my costs of growing and harvesting them.
 Every seed is hand planted, hand harvested and hand shelled.
 I'm happy if you want them.
 To grow them, to possibly share them with others, and to give them the stewardship they deserve.
 They are worthy of their lives.
 Truely a treasure and a gift from the past.